digidem/digital-democracy.org/_posts/blog/2019-11-14-surveillance.md

 breadth of projects over the years.
 What projects have had the most impact that are still active today?

-Signal was and still is an emblem of a way to do technology in civil society.
+*Gunner*: Signal was and still is an emblem of a way to do technology in civil society.
 It was a design-first project, that is the design came first and was the most important thing to get right from the beginning.
 The goal was set so that the user need know nothing about the security that protects them.
 They